2020 DATE & EVENT SCHEDULE

 1700 Registration begins (Long Score will be given priority)

 2330 Last start

-Please allow a minimum of 1 hour to complete registration, kit check and walk to the start.
+Please allow 1 hour to complete registration and kit check

 Saturday Night / Sunday Morning Event in progress

 0600-1100 Finisher's Breakfast

 0930 Prize giving

 The general event region is the Northern Arenigs, Snowdonia